 One result is that I tend to get interested in families that aren’t particularly important in my lineage.
 Whenever I realize that a family has been ignored in print (or its lineages butchered) I can’t resist researching them.
 There are several “mini-books” on this site that resulted from those interests.

-A bit less than two-thirds of my material is online in some form as of January 2014.
-I hope to eventually put all of my files onto this site.
-However, this might be a slow process.
+Most of my material is on this website in some form, and I am continuously adding to or editing the files here.
 Please feel free to contact me if you see something you’d like to know more about, or if you have a suggestion for what to add next.

 I have also written a number of short articles over the years on a variety of topics that bear on interpreting records of the colonial south and the early years of statehood.
 Most of these articles are reproduced here.
 I have a particular interest in colonial laws and customs, and have tried to share some of that knowledge.

 Even if some of my files appear to be complete, don’t assume that I know it all.
 We all learn quickly that there is plenty we don’t know.Part of the fun of genealogy is that each new fact we learn tends to create another area of research.
 Please help me improve the quality of the site by contributing your own information, suggestions, and comments